 One of the most easily missed dangers is sharp edges on furniture.
-You know Toddlers as well as I do, they are not very steady on their feet, and they have absolutely no spacial awareness!
-You need to prepare for it by protecting each corner to ensure that any bumps are not as bad as they can be.
+You know toddlers, they are not very steady on their feet, and they have absolutely no spatial awareness!
+It would be best to prepare for it by protecting each corner to ensure that any bumps are not as bad as they can be.

-I must mention here that I know Toddlers need to go through the bumps to enhance their awareness of their environment.
-The goal here is to minimize the damage of a Toddler running full sprint into the corner of a table.
+I must mention here that I know toddlers need to go through the bumps to enhance their environmental awareness.
+The goal here is to minimize the damage of a toddler running full sprint into the corner of a table.

-It is very important that you have the ability to lock your windows.
-Not only for security, but also for inquisitive Toddlers who just love to open and close anything they can find.
-More than 4000 Children are injured by falling out of a window each year.
+You must have the ability to lock your windows.
+Not only for security but also for inquisitive toddlers who love to open and close anything they can find.
+More than 4000 children are injured by falling out of a window each year.

-Also having the ability to lock your windows will help to stop the bad guys from getting in!
+Also, having the ability to lock your windows will help stop the bad guys from getting in!

-Any entrance to your home must be secure and your Toddler must not be able to open them without you being present.
-There is no point having a Toddler proof home if they can escape!
+Any entrance to your home must be secure, and your toddler must not be able to open them without you being present.
+There is no point in having a toddler-proof home if they can escape!

-I mentioned above about the dangers of Toddlers sleepwalking, and if they manage to get to an external door which is easy to open, they could find themselves outside in the middle of the night.
+I mentioned above about the dangers of toddlers sleepwalking, and if they manage to get to an external door that is easy to open, they could find themselves outside in the middle of the night.
 Surely I do not have to explain how dangerous that can be, especially if you live near a road!